Jump to Section

 Two weeks later the brand gets their 90-second video.

-Also a complete waste of the fact that you had a full crew, lights set up, a booked location, and 8 hours of production time.
+But think about what was in that room.
+A full crew.
+Lights set up.
+A booked location.
+Eight hours of production time.
 You paid for all of that.
 And you walked away with one piece of content.

 I see this happen all the time.
-Not because the brand does not need more content.
+Not because brands don't need more content.
 They do.
-They are scrambling to post 3 times a week on Instagram and running out of stuff to share by Wednesday.
-The problem is nobody thought about distribution before the shot list got written.
+They're scrambling to post 3 times a week on Instagram and running out of stuff to share by Wednesday.
+The thing is, nobody thought about distribution before the shot list got written.

 The Shot List Changes Everything